hirespace/Tour/README.md

 ## Html markup

-A tour element on the page should be structured as follows:
+A tour element on the page is just a parent div with `class="tour"` and buttons or links to stop and start the tour.
+Use the 'data-stop' and 'data-start' attributes to specify which elements should stop and start the tour.
+You can style the tour however you want, but the bootstrap panel class works nicely, e.g
 ```html
 <div class="panel panel-danger tour" id="my-tour">
 <div class="panel-heading">